open/close all folders

-- In Drowtales, Sil'lice Val'Sharen wears her hair this way and is associated with the "dignified, traditional and elegant" traits associated with it.
+- Sil'lice Val'Sharen wears her hair this way and is associated with the "dignified, traditional and elegant" traits associated with it.

-- Also Vidhi'yani, one of the Empress's overseers.
+- Also Vidhi'yani, one of the Empress's overseers, has a Fashionable Asymmetry variation with one sidelock dyed black and longer than the other.
 The overseers are apparently all Ladies of War and represent tradition.

-- Another western example is little Akiko Kitsune in El Goonish Shive, presumably at the behest of her traditional Japanese mother.
+- El Goonish Shive: little Akiko Kitsune styles her hair this way, presumably at the behest of her traditional Japanese mother.

-- Clementine in Frivolesque always sports the hairstyle even though she's not Japanese.
+- Frivolesque: Clementine always sports the hairstyle even though she's not Japanese.
 It accentuates her quiet, demure personality quite well, making her the closest thing to a western Yamato Nadeshiko the cast could have.

-- Mai (nobility) from Avatar: The Last Airbender technically has this haircut, though it's almost never drawn down.
-She also has Odango Hair.
+- Avatar: The Last Airbender: Mai (nobility) from technically has this haircut, though it's almost never drawn down.
+She certainly has the quiet gracefulness down.

 - In The Legend of Korra, Eska and Desna, princess and prince of the Northern Water Tribe, wear practically matching Hime Cuts.

 - Twilight Sparkle of My Little Pony: Friendship Is Magic has a rendition of the hairstyle, lacking the traditional sidelocks yet drawn in away that makes it almost look like she does.
-In the movie where she gets a human counterpart, she actually has a true Hime Cut.
+In My Little Pony: Equestria Girls, her human counterpart actually has a true Hime Cut.
 And she is now royalty with her sister-in-law being princess Cadance, and her being upgraded to an Alicorn like the other Princesses.

-- Mystique, doubling as a Lady of War and The Vamp, has a variation of this hairstyle in season one of X-Men: Evolution.
+- X-Men: Evolution: Mystique, doubling as a Lady of War and The Vamp, has a variation of this hairstyle in season one.
 However, her bangs are somewhat shorter than most examples of this trope (possibly held up by the yellow pendant she wears on her forehead) and her side-locks are hung down in shoulder-length, plaited curtains that mesh with the longer hair she has in the back, covering her ears.